 Since $V(t,T)$ is a function depending only on the tenor, i.e., $V(t,T)=\tilde V(T-t)$ with $\tilde V(0)=0$.
 By Taylor's Theorem, $\tilde V(T)=\tilde V(t)+O(T-t)$ with the constant depending only on the model parameters.
 Therefore, we can arrive at:

 where the little-o term depends on the stochastic factors at time $T_k$, not just the model parameters.
-Thus, heuristically, given this linear bound, \eqref{eq:final Ak}, and the fact that if $T_k=T_e$, $\mathcal{A}_k=1$, we can propose the simple linear approximation:
+Thus, heuristically, given this expression, \eqref{eq:final Ak}, and the fact that if $T_K=T_e$, $\mathcal{A}_k=1$, we can propose the simple linear approximation:

-The obvious advantage of this formulation is that, while taking into account the ``convexity'' adjustment of arithmetic forwards, we just need to compute the expectation once, not for every $k$, reducing the computational cost.
-From the expression above, we can see that the quadratic term of the stochastic factors and, in general, the convexity of the bond price function, will generally make this approximation an upper bound.
+The obvious advantage of this formulation is that, while taking into account the ``convexity'' adjustment of arithmetic forwards, we just need to compute the expectation in \eqref{eq:def_A_k}, not for every $k$, reducing the computational cost or increasing the analytical tractability.
+From the expression above, we can see that the quadratic term of the stochastic factors and, in general, the convexity of the bond price function, will generally make this approximation an upper bound, cf. Proposition \ref{prop:Ak_le_1}.
 Obviously, we can refine this approximation by taking a midpoint and performing a piecewise linear interpolation, so we can account for the curvature of the arithmetic factors with respect to the tenor, see Figure \ref{fig:combined}.
 That is,

 where \(T_m\) is the time at the midpoint.